apphud/docs/docs/sdk-integration.md

 *  when subscriptions are restored.
 * when one of subscription's state has been changed.
 For example, if state has changed from `trial` to `regular`.

-Apphud SDK fetches latest subscription information once during launch and after purchase/restore methods.
+Apphud SDK fetches the latest subscription information once during launch and after purchase/restore methods.

 #### Change of `userID`.